+Jack took Kit in front of the cart where the headlights provided good illumination.
 "Does anyone have a credit card that they could part with?"
-Jack examined the cuffs.
+Jack examined the handcuffs.
 "And a scissors would be convenient."

-"I'm not even going to think about asking you where you learned to do that," said Jeffrey's dad.
+"I’m not even going to think about asking you where you learned to do that," said Derek.

-"Thanks Cat," he answered, sleepily, "but my name’s Jeff now.
+"Thanks Cat," answered Jeff sleepily, "but my name’s Jeff now.
 Good night."